amanbinepal/522_group_project_group_44/meetings/2025-12-03_milestone.md

 ### 1.1 Abstract code into .py

+#### Discission

 - Make sure we know what outputs are from previous .py

+- create .ipynb without text - Emily
+- create variables/object folder - Emily

+- move code from .ipynb into .py - should run.
+- Coordinate breaks between scripts.
+- Variables set up, script separate, add in click
+- data saved out as variables, as csv or pickle.
+Model can be pickle.

+- Add updates to just new quarto document of in the notebook too?

+#### Tasks

 - Download and save - Vy
 - data split, categorize features, data validation? - Vy